gregtozzi/Greg_Tozzi_W251_HW04/README.md

 - *Double the filters in the first convolutional layer.*  The validation accuracy converged a bit lower than in the baseline example (approximately 0.93).
 - *Halve the filters in the first convolutional layer.*  The validation accuracy converged to approximately 0.97.
 - *Double the filters in the second convolutional layer.*  The validation accuracy converged to 0.99.
-- *Halve the filters in the second convolutional layer.*
+- *Halve the filters in the second convolutional layer.*  The validation accuracy converged to 0.95.

--
+### 2.3 - Remove the pooling layers.
+Does it impact the accuracy?
+No.

+### 2.4 - Add one more conv layer.
+Does it help with accuracy?
+Possibly.
+Adding another 16-filter convolutional layer resulted in validation accuracy converging to 0.99.

+### 2.4 - Increase the batch size.
+What impact does it have?
+Training slows a bit, and validation accuracy converged to around 0.92.

+### 2.5 - What is the best accuracy you can achieve?
+Are you over 99%?
+99.5%?
+I'm right around 0.99.